corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/apps/bankinabox/getting-started.md

 - `webservices`

-To build your `.jar` files from source code, `cd` into the root of [the repository cloned above](#clone-the-bank-in-a-box-repository) and execute the following commands:
+To build your JAR files from source code, `cd` into the root of [the repository cloned above](#clone-the-bank-in-a-box-repository) and execute the following commands:

 `./gradlew workflows:jar`